🍓🍷 STRAWBERRY RHUBARB WINE — Oh My!…

 July 19th marks Strawberry Rhubarb Wine Day, a quirky modern food holiday that invites us to raise a glass to the wide and delicious world of fruit wines — wines made from fermented berries, tree fruit, or even kitchen garden crops like rhubarb.

-Fruit wines have deep roots in American food culture, especially in the South and in rural communities where homemade wine was as common as canned jam.
+Fruit wines have deep roots in American food & drink culture, especially in the South and in rural communities where homemade wine was as common as canned jam.
 Long before modern bottling or commercial wineries, making fruit wine at home was a seasonal ritual — one that called for time, patience, and whatever fruits were in season, abundant, accessible and ripe.

 For Black Americans, these traditions were passed down alongside remedies, preserves, and other kitchen craft.
 Which is why this date always brings to mind the beloved cookbook and cultural heirloom Spoonbread & Strawberry Wine (pictured above) — a stunning blend of stories and recipes that preserve Black family traditions across generations.
 Written by the legendary Darden sisters, Norma Jean and Carole, it remains a must-have on many kitchen shelves (including mine).